mcwg/calc-python-labs/README.md

 # Preface
 ---

-This collection of interactive Jupyter blah notebooks are intended as a set of labs to accompany a calculus course.
+This collection of interactive Jupyter notebooks are intended as a set of labs to accompany a calculus course.

 ## A Virtual Lab for Experimenting with Calculus